Sheppy's Cider Shopping Cart

 varied habitats

-Younger trees (like the thousands of willows in our WET system) and hedges also offer food and safety to the many species which live n the farm.
-Seasonal visitors like redwings and fieldfares (winter) and swallows (summer)have marked the changing seasons for generations and continue to give pleasure to our human visitors who can enjoy the duck pond in a mature woodland setting
+Younger trees, such as the thousands of willows in our WET system, along with hedges, provide food and shelter for many species residing on the farm.
+Seasonal visitors like redwings and fieldfares in winter, as well as swallows in summer, have signalled the changing seasons for generations.
+They continue to delight our human guests, who can enjoy the tranquil duck pond amid a mature woodland backdrop.

 dscn6403